kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## “There Are Few Kora Developers” Is Literally True and Practically Incomplete
+## "There Are Few Kora Developers" Is Literally True and Practically Incomplete { #few-kora-developers }

 A hiring manager searching for “Kora” will obviously find fewer candidates than for “Spring,” but that metric answers the wrong question.
 Imagine that there are a hundred thousand engineers who list
 Framework A and five hundred who list Framework B. That difference matters enormously if Framework B requires a new programming paradigm and months of specialized training.
 It matters much less if a